GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ## External Links

 Agencies must clearly identify external links from their websites.
 Agency websites must clearly state that the content of external links to non-federal agency websites is not endorsed by the federal government and is not subject to federal information quality, privacy, security, and related guidelines.

+Any link that is not a federal `.gov` or `.mil` website is considered an external link.

 {{< box >}}
 ##### Suggested link text: